vijayantmehra/f19-relay/src/01_timelines/instructions.md

 If no output file is supplied, then your program should print the results to the console (`stdout`).

+If an output file is specified and exists, your program should **overwrite** the specified file.

 In other words, your program should be able to run like this:

 ```